-De cision Criteria City Analysis a.
+Decision Criteria Staff Analysis a.
 All sites must front on roads classified as residential suburban, collector, or arterial on the Bainbridge Island functional road classification map.; and The site fronts on State Route 305, which is classified as a primary arterial in the Island Wide Transportation Plan. b.
-If the traffic study shows an impact on the level of service, those impacts have been mitigated as required by the city engineer.; and The City Development Engineer has determined that an appropriate trip generation analysis has been provided that indicates the proposed use will result in a net decrease in trip generation from the previously approved use and does not reach the threshold required for the City Engineer to conduct a concurrency test.
-This proposal will not impact the City's adopted level of service standards for transportation facilities.
-C. If the application is located outside of Winslow study area, the project shall provide vegetated perimeter buffers in compliance with BIMC 18.15.010.; and The proposed redevelopment will not impact or alter existing previously approved landscape perimeter and roadside buffers. d.
-The proposal meets the requirements in BIMC 18.18.030 ; and At their December 2, 2019 meeting, the Design Review Board found that the project as proposed is consistent with the design standards in the Design for Bainbridge manual, with the exception of two standards which were found to be not applicable.
-The Design Review Board recommended approval. e.
+If the traffic study shows an impact on the level of service, those impacts have been mitigated as required by the city engineer.; and The City Development Engineer finds that the provided trip generation analysis demonstrates that the proposed use results in a net decrease in trip generation from the previously approved use and does not adversely impact the City's adopted level of service standards for transportation facilities.
+C. If the application is located outside of Winslow study area, the project shall provide vegetated perimeter buffers in compliance with BIMC 18.15.010.; and The proposal does not impact or alter existing previously approved landscape perimeter and roadside buffers. d.
+The proposal meets the requirements in BIMC 18.18.030 ; and The Design Review Board determined that the project is consistent with Design for Bainbridge standards and guidelines and recommends approval. e.
 The scale of proposed construction including bulk and height and architectural design features is compatible with the immediately surrounding area; and The building is existing and compatible with the immediately surrounding area.
 The bulk, height, and architectural design features of the proposed addition is compatible with the existing building and the immediately surrounding area. f.
-If the facility will have attendees and employees numbering fewer than 50 or an assembly seating area of less than 50, the director may waive any or all the above requirements in this subsection E, but may not waive those required elsewhere in the BIMC; and The facility includes an assembly seating area (courtroom) that has a maximum seating capacity of 48 occupants.
-Under this provision, the director may waive these requirements.
-However, the project is in compliance with the above requirements. g.
-Lot coverage does not exceed 50 percent of the allowable lot coverage in the zone in which the institution is located, except that The maximum lot coverage in the R-8 zoning district is 25%.
-Under this provision, the maximum lot coverage for a governmental facility public schools and governmental facilities, as defined in BIMC Title 18, that are located in the R-0.4 zoning district shall be allowed 150 percent of the lot coverage established in the R-0.4 zoning district, and such public schools and governmental facilities located in other zoning districts shall be allowed 100 percent of the lot coverage established in the underlying zoning district in which the facility is located, unless, regardless of which zoning district such a facility is located, conditions are required to limit the lot coverage to mitigate impacts of the use.
+If the facility will have attendees and employees numbering fewer than 50 or an assembly seating area of less than 50, the The facility includes an assembly seating area (courtroom) that has a maximum seating capacity of 48 occupants.
+The project is in compliance director may waive any or all the above requirements in this subsection E, but may not waive those required elsewhere in the BIMC; and with the requirements of this Code section.

+g.
+Lot coverage does not exceed 50 percent of the allowable lot coverage in the zone in which the institution is located, except that public schools and governmental facilities, as defined in BIMC Title 18, that are located in the R-0.4 zoning district shall be allowed 150 percent of the lot coverage established in the R-0.4 zoning district, and such public schools and governmental facilities located in other zoning districts shall be allowed 100 percent of the lot coverage established in the underlying zoning district in which the facility is located, unless, regardless of which zoning district such a facility is located, conditions are required to limit the lot coverage to mitigate impacts of the use.